tligorio/sample_pages_csci127/gradescope_help.md

 - Check the files you submitted to Gradescope.
 Do the names of the files MATCH EXACTLY the names on the project specification?
 File names are case sensitive.
 The file names and extensions MUST MATCH EXACTLY those of the required files in the project specfication.

+- Re-read the project description: do you provide all required methods for all your classes?
+If not, provide stubs for partial credit.

 - Does your program run error-free on the Linux lab machines?
 Programs that don’t compile locally will most definitely not compile on Gradescope.
 If not, debug it locally and resubmit when it correctly runs there.

 - Did you initialize all your variables?
 C++ requires that you initialize all variables else you may get unexcpected behavior.